Skip to content

 Review environments (CI)⚓︎

-To deploy review environments, we need to customise the Docker configuration.
+To deploy review environments, we need to customize the Docker configuration.
 So that the docker containers are named depending on the branch they're built on we rename the docker directory.
 Also a script rewrites the docker-compose.yml file in order to:

 • provide the path to the SSL certificates